Sravanthgithub/Curve-depeg/README.md

 ![Token ratio and A](https://github.com/knasterk/Curve-depeg/blob/main/fig/curves_A-tokRatio.png "The effect of token ratio and the A parameter")
 <!-- <img src="[https://github.com/knasterk/Curve-depeg/blob/main/fig/curves_A-tokRatio.png]" width="100" /> -->

 The more extreme the ratio of the two tokens become the more the price deviates from 1.
 This can be counteracted by increasing A, which leads to a greater range of ratios with a price close to 1, but sharper drop-offs at the end of this range.
+This is shown over a greater range of token ratios and values for A in the figure below.

 ![The region of stable price](https://github.com/knasterk/Curve-depeg/blob/main/fig/A-tokRatio_vprice.png "Higher A leads to a wider region of stable prices but a sharper drop-off")
 <!-- <img src="[https://github.com/knasterk/Curve-depeg/blob/main/fig/A-tokRatio_vprice.png]" width="200" /> -->

+In the figure above, the red line indicates the border between peg (0.5 \geq $price_{x_1}$ \leq 1) and depeg ($< 0.95$).

+## Predicting depeg

+We want to predict

 ## Use
 Paths are relative to the working directory.